davs3275/sbs/med/collier.md

 qualities in which you cannot pretend nature has failed you; improve them as far as you can, and let us have that which is perfectly in your power.
-You may if you please bthave yourself like a man of gravity and good faith, endure hardship, and despise pleasure; want but a few things, and complain of nothing ; you may be gentle and magnanimous if you please, and have nothing of luxury or trifling in your disposition.
-Do not you sec how much you may do if you have a mind to it, where the plea of incapacity is out of place ?
+You may if you please behave yourself like a man of gravity and good faith, endure hardship, and despise pleasure; want but a few things, and complain of nothing ; you may be gentle and magnanimous if you please, and have nothing of luxury or trifling in your disposition.
+Do not you see how much you may do if you have a mind to it, where the plea of incapacity is out of place ?
 And yet you do not push forward as you should do.
 What then !
-Does any natural defect force you to grumble, to lay your faults upon your constitution, to be stingy or a flatterer, to seek after popularity, boast, and be disturbed ia mind ?
+Does any natural defect force you to grumble, to lay your faults upon your constitution, to be stingy or a flatterer, to seek after popularity, boast, and be disturbed in mind ?
 Can you say you are so weakly made as to be driven to these practices ?
 The immortal gods know the contrary.
-No, you might have stood clear of all this long since ; and after all, if your parts were some- what slow, and your understanding heavy, your way had been to have taken the more pains with yourself, and not to have lain fallow and remained content with your own dulness.
+No, you might have stood clear of all this long since ; and after all, if your parts were somewhat slow, and your understanding heavy, your way had been to have taken the more pains with yourself, and not to have lain fallow and remained content with your own dulness.